hard-nett/airdrop/zk-crates/docs/spec.md

 ### 1. Genesis Distribution Tree: `HashDomain`

-**This is the static, starting state of the headstash before any claims happen.** Its purpose is to allow a user to prove a specific address `e_pk` is how we mesh key ownership constraints with airdrop instance eligibility, without revealing which specific address or note being claimed exactly is.
+**This is the static, starting state of the headstash before any claims happen.** Its purpose is to allow a user to prove a specific address `epk` is how we mesh key ownership constraints with airdrop instance eligibility, without revealing which specific address or note being claimed exactly is.
 Each leaf is a commitment to the `HashDomain`,that is public & binding an eligible recipients balance for a single token balance, so we can derive the expected hash result in circuit.

 ```math
 \begin{array}{lcl}